openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/07-07-triggering-a-new-build/assignment.md

 ----

-`Step 12:` Run the following command to confirm that the build has been cancelled:
+`Step 12:` Run the following command to confirm that the build has been canceled:

 ```
 oc get builds